ncase/improv-wip/HowToUse.md

 	},1000/30);

 Okay, that's it.
-That's the API so far.
+Them's the docs so far.

 good luck